bfzli/mac-os-but-for-web/README.md

-# MacOs but for WWW
+# MacOS but for Web

 All the resources used in this project are owned by Apple and taken from Internet.
-This website was built for educational purposes.
+This website was built for educational purposes licensed as MIT.